 We Know, Debt Doesn’t Sound “Flexible”

 We all know what debt is: money that is lent and must be repaid with interest.
-But in terms of debt as a funding model for growing SaaS companies, it’s actually quite flexible for many reasons.
+But in terms of debt as a funding model for growing SaaS companies, it’s actually a quite flexible financing option for many reasons.
 When compared to other models that require collateral (that online software-based companies typically don’t have) or a fair amount of equity in exchange for capital (which limits decision-making and operational control), it quickly stands above the rest.

 Before we dig into the benefits of debt, keep this in mind: every business is different.
 Your structure, needs, and overall goals may support and fully justify one form of funding over another.
 It is up to business owners and leaders to weigh the pros and cons of different working capital providers and make a decision from there.